1 year full time

 Course structure explained

 The course is normally completed in one year of full-time study.
-However, the flexible modular structure of the program allows students to enter into any of the three graduate certificates at the time of their choosing, provided the core online subjects are completed.
+However, the flexible modular structure of the program allows students to enter into any of the three graduate certificates at the time of their choosing.

 Applicants must have completed a UTS recognised bachelor's degree, or an equivalent or higher qualification, or submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate studies.